eclipse/openvsx/README.md

 ### webui

+The default frontend is the one bundled in the Docker image, and is also used for testing in the development environment.
+It depends on the compiled library, so make sure to build or watch the library before you build or watch the default frontend.

  * `yarn build` &mdash; build the library
  * `yarn watch` &mdash; watch (build continuously)
  * `yarn build:default` &mdash; build the default frontend (run webpack)